Johnny Edwards (musician): Biography

 In addition to providing lead vocals, Edwards was also an accomplished guitarist who not only played rhythm guitar but also played the lead guitar in the song "Mountain of Love", the fifth track on the Unusual Heat album.
 The Billboard 200 documented Unusual Heat at #117 on August 3, 1991.
 The album's first single, "Lowdown and Dirty" was included on the band's Rhino double-CD retrospective, "Juke Box Heroes".
 Edwards was not accepted by Foreigner fans, as he did not sound much like Lou Gramm.
 Unusual Heat was a commercial failure, and Gramm returned the following year, immediately ending Edwards' tenure as Foreigner's lead vocalist.
 In 1992, the reunited Gramm and Foreigner founder Mick Jones released The Very Best & Beyond, a greatest hits collection with three new songs.
 One of the tracks, "With Heaven On Our Side", was co-written by Johnny Edwards.
 At the time of his departure from Foreigner, Edwards had co-written ten songs with Jones, in anticipation of a follow-up album to Unusual Heat.

-After leaving Foreigner, Edwards teamed up with former Kingdom Come guitarist Danny Steigerwald, aka Danny Stag, bassist David Seaton, and drummer Jeff Klaven, formerly with Cobra and Krokus, under the name Royal Jelly.
+After leaving Foreigner, Edwards teamed up with former Kingdom Come guitarist Danny Steigerwald, a.k.a.
+Danny Stag, bassist David Seaton, and drummer Jeff Klaven, formerly with Cobra and Krokus, under the name Royal Jelly.
 The group's eponymous 1994 debut album was produced by Matt Wallace and released on Island Records.
 Despite its contemporary alternative rock flavor, it sank without a trace.

 "It was the best thing I ever did musically.
 That's the only thing I've ever done that I can listen to today without throwing up.
 I always said if I could record one album I was proud of, I would be satisfied."